Sweden drops Assange rape investigation | DW | 19.11.2019

 Wikileaks editor-in-chief Kristinn Hrafnsson wrote on Twitter that public conversation should now focus on the "the belligerent prosecution of the United States and the threat it poses" to free speech.

-Assange had consisently denied the allegations, claiming in was a ploy by Washington to get him extradited to the United States.
+Assange had consisently denied the allegations, claiming it was a ploy by Washington to get him extradited to the United States.

 To evade an international arrest warrant, Assange sought asylum in the Ecuadorian embassy in London in 2012.
-However, in April 2019 Ecuador's President Lenin Moreno said that the 48-year-old Australian had violated the terms of his asylum and he was ousted from the embassy, where he was promptly arrested by British authorities.
+However, in April 2019 Ecuador's President Lenin Moreno said that the 48-year-old Australian had violated the terms of his asylum and he was expelled from the embassy.
+He was then promptly arrested by British authorities.

 es/rt (AFP, dpa)